Is a non-regression clause worth more than the paper it’s written on? Jude Kirton-Darling writes.

 As for Britain, we would do well to remember that the only thing between our rights and the Tories is the European Union – another reason why staying in the single market is not only good for jobs and trade, but also for rights and rivers.

 Jude Kirton-Darling is Labour MEP for the North East of England.
 Follow her on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.